-Related Texts: John 14:17, 23; 16:7-11, 13; 15:26; Romans 8:14-16 ye shall receive, that your joy may be full."
+Related Texts: John 14:17, 23; 16:7-11, 13; 15:26; Romans 8:14-16

+As they met together after the ascension they were eager to present their requests to the Father in the name of Jesus.
+In solemn awe they bowed in prayer, repeating the assurance, "Whatsoever ye shall ask the Father in My name, He will give it you.
+Hitherto have ye asked nothing in My name: ask, and ye shall receive, that your joy may be full."
 John 16:23, 24.
 They extended the hand of faith higher and higher with the mighty argument, "It is Christ that died, yea rather, that is risen again, who is even at the right hand of God, who also maketh intercession for us."
 Romans 8:34.
 And Pentecost brought them the presence of the Comforter, of whom Christ had said, He "shall be in you."
-And He had further said, "It is expedient for you that I go away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send Him unto you."
+And He had further said, "It is expedient for you that I go away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send Him unto vou."
 John 14:17; 16:7.
 Henceforth through the Spirit, Christ was to abide continually in the hearts of His children.
 Their union with Him was closer than when He was personally with them.
 The light, and love, and power of the indwelling Christ shone out through them, so that men, beholding, "marveled; and they took knowledge of them, that they had been with Jesus."
 Acts 4:13.